operate-first/sre/ADRs/RH/SIG-SRE/ADR-00005 SLO Lifecycle.md

 ## Dependencies

-* The existence of an SLO
+* The existence of an SLO.
-* Reporting for SLO compliance and error budget exhaustion
+* Reporting for SLO compliance and error budget exhaustion.
-* Willingness to prioritize reliability work over feature work when necessary to ensure a continued customer experience.
+* Willingness to prioritize "reliability work" over "feature work" when necessary to ensure a continued customer experience.

 ## Stakeholders